adam-coster/adam-coster/README.md

 ### Oh, and a Dissertation!

-I got a PhD in Cell & Molecular Biology back in 2014, and then immediately joined my brothers in co-founding Butterscotch Shenanigans where I ended up mostly doing webtech and, as of July 2021, now occupy the CEO role.
+I got a PhD in Cell & Molecular Biology back in 2014, and then immediately joined my brothers in co-founding Butterscotch Shenanigans where I ended up mostly doing webtech, internal software development, analysis, and business development.
 Yes, that's a weird path.
 It's a long story.

 Anyway, I'd be remiss if I didn't take a moment to force my dissertation upon you, dear reader: